M66B/FairEmail/FAQ.md

 The suboption *Use formal form* can be enabled to let LanguageTool suggest more formal text (business, legal, etc).

+Since version 1.2000 you can configure a username and an API key to access the premium features.
+You can long press text to select a word, and add it to or remove it from the personal dictionary via the *copy/paste* pop-up menu.

 <br />

 <a name="faq181"></a>